project-sunbird/project-sunbird.github.io/pages/features-documentation/login.md

      ii.
 Verified Email ID and mobile number of the teachers

 3. On providing the information requested for, the organization’s designated administrator will receive credentials such as User ID, password, Channel ID and Organization ID
-4. The organization’s administrator can use the credentials received to sign in and add organization and organization member details.
+4. The organization’s administrator can use the credentials received to login and add organization and organization member details.

 ***Note:***

-*To sign up on Sunbird individuals have to be part of an organization.
-Individuals not part of any organization cannot sign up on Sunbird.*
+To login on Sunbird first time, individuals have to be part of an organization.
+Individuals not part of any organization cannot login on Sunbird.

 ### Welcome Message